 Ready in 30 minutes, this garlic lemon tilapia recipe makes the perfect dinner.
 This is one of the best tilapia recipes out there and it's so easy to make!

 Our seafood recipes are definitely some of my all time favorites.
-From easy sheet pan salmon and baked cod to fancier recipes such as our orange glazed salmon, there is a recipe for everyone to try.
+From easy Greek mahi mahi and baked cod to fancier recipes such as our orange glazed salmon and grilled branzino there is a recipe for everyone to try.
 Today's recipe is one of the best tilapia recipes out there, trust me, and I can't wait to share it with you!

 About this recipe